Radical changes may be on the table for UC

 "Not every UC campus has to be a full-blown research institution," he said at the meeting.
 "We could have University of Californias that are liberal arts colleges, and we could maybe focus our research so we're not duplicating the same type of thing at each of the ten."

 This proposal would significantly reduce overall costs by reducing the proportion of time a professor spends on research at some campuses, according to Heiman.

-The UC Commission on the Future's final report, released Dec.
+The final report of the UC Commission on the Future, released Dec.
 6, also proposed streamlining multi-campus research to reduce redundancies.
 Increasing the amount of research undertaken across multiple campuses would reduce the material costs of research while enhancing the stature of each individual campus, according to the report.